 Vitamin D plays an important role in mood regulation, as well as nerve and brain health.
 Research has established a link between vitamin D levels and depression, claiming that taking vitamin D supplements may help treat the condition.
+Depression is one of the most popular non- motor symptoms of Parkinson’s affecting around half the number of people with the condition.

 L-theanine is an amino acid that occurs in green and black tea.
 Some evidence suggests that it is a mild sedative and anti-anxiety agent.
 A 2016 double-blind study found that people who consumed a beverage containing 200 mg of l-theanine had lower stress response and cortisol levels after undertaking a challenging task than those who received a placebo.
 It is recommended to start with the lowest effective dosage of l-theanine.
 Supplements often come in 200 mg capsules.
 People should not exceed 400 mg without first asking a doctor.